moyosthinking/OhanaChica_rachelf94_suhanak3_jessicay3632_jiayingz16/README.md

 # p5-ROH by OhanaChica

-- Moyo
+- Moyo Fagbuyi
-- Michelle
+- Michelle Zhu
-- Suhana
+- Suhana Kumar
-- Jessica
+- Jessica Yu

 This project is a web application that introduces users to astrology through personalized experiences.
 Users will be able to:
-- Discover their astrology sign (via birthday input)
+- Discover their astrology sign via their birthday
-- Receive personalized readings
-- Get daily horoscopes
+- Receive general sign report based on their astrology sign
-- Check compatibility with others
+- Check compatibility with others via astrology inputs
-- Learn self-improvement tips related to their sign
+- Learn self-improvement tips through AI chat

 ## Direct Access
 http://rmoyof.tech/